Pierre1231/Jingyi-web/content/en/project/Research class(TA)/index.md

 #### Path planning theory

 Assoc.
-Prof. HAN Liang mainly explained the problems that need to be addressed in   path planning, which involve finding a collision-free path from point A to point B on a given map.
+Prof. HAN Liang explained the problems that need to be addressed in   path planning, which involve finding a collision-free path from point A to point B on a given map.
 Additionally, the teacher discussed some graph-based path planning algorithms, such as A*.
 {style="text-align: justify;"}

 #### Basic hardware knowledge